Cambridge, Kings County, Nova Scotia

-Cambridge is a community on the Cornwallis River in Kings County, Nova Scotia, Canada, located 12 kilometres west of Kentville.
+Cambridge is an unincorporated community on the Cornwallis River in Kings County, Nova Scotia, Canada, located 12 kilometres west of Kentville.
 It is administratively part of the village of Cornwallis Square.
 According to one source, the community was named after Cambridge, England. while another holds it was named for Cambridge, Massachusetts.

 History

 The community first appears on maps about 1795.
 A large estate by the Marshall Family along the old post road (later Highway No. 1) was the first major farm in the area.
 The first school in 1867, followed by successively larger schools including one of the province's first consolidated rural high schools, Central Kings Rural High in 1952.
 A separate part of the village grew up around the railway north of Highway No. 1, known until the late 20th century as "Cambridge Station" The arrival of the Windsor and Annapolis Railway in 1869 stimulated trade and farming.
 The first apple warehouse was built in 1885, one of the first in Nova Scotia, joined by two others and an apple evaporator and canning plant.
 A Mi'kmaw reserve was founded just north of the station in 1880 and is today known as the Annapolis Valley First Nation.
 Railway service ended in January 1990 when the Dominion Atlantic Railway was abandoned west of Coldbrook, Nova Scotia and the tracks were removed in March 1990.